-This hub is going to explain how to beat Mortamor in Dragon Quest VI: Realms of Revelation.
+If you need help defeating Mortamor in Dragon Quest VI: Realms of Revelation, then this guide is for you.
 He is the final boss of the main story and perhaps the most difficult final boss fight of the entire series.
 He has only three forms, contrasting sharply with Psaro the Manslayer in Dragon Quest IV (who had seven).
 However, each form is more dangerous than the last, and Mortamor's power far exceeds that of his descendant.

-I will start this hub off by listing what party I used to achieve final victory over Mortamor and will then go on to list each of Mortamor's three forms and what you should do to win.
+I will start this article off by listing what party I used to achieve final victory over Mortamor and will then go on to list each of his three forms and what you should do to win.

 My Party Setup for Beating Mortamor